Learn how to change the spark plugs on Hyundai four-cylinder engines found on Elantra, Sonata, Santa Fe, Veloster, Accent, and other models.

 What is Hyundai Elantra spark plug part number?

-How much does it cost to change the spark plugs on a Hyundai Elantra?
+How much does replacing the spark plugs on a Hyundai Elantra cost?